sourcegraph/about/handbook/engineering/security/reporting-vulnerabilities.md

 - If so, a member of our security team will [file a vulnerability report in sourcegraph/security-issues](https://github.com/sourcegraph/security-issues/issues/new/choose) and follow the checklist in the issue template.

 - If not, a member of our security team will respond to the report to notify the reporter why we are not acting on the report.

-  > Thank you for your report.
-Could you please provide us with $INFOX, $INFOY, and \$INFOZ so we can investigate this further?

-  > Thank you for your report.
-We will not be taking further action on this report because \$REASONS.